Preparation of Otago Regional Policy Statement 2021

 These are the final external reviews the Act requires prior to notification.
 As a matter of good practice, the document has also undergone legal review.

 On 26 June 2021, we notified a new proposed Regional Policy Statement.
-Read the Proposed RPS 21 and tell us what you think by making a submission here.
+Submissions closed on 3 September 2021.
+You can read the Proposed RPS 21 here.